fedorenchik/PlanetVim/.vim/pack/apps/opt/vimspector/README.md

 ## Rust

 Rust is supported with any gdb/lldb-based debugger.
-So it works fine with `vscode-cpptools` and `lldb-vscode` above.
+So it works fine with `vscode-cpptools` and `lldb-dap` above.
 However, support for rust is best in [`CodeLLDB`](https://github.com/vadimcn/vscode-lldb#features).

 * `./install_gadget.py --enable-rust` or `:VimspectorInstall CodeLLDB`